enna-project/Enna-Media-Server/doc/Protocol.md

            or delete the saved playlist if 'filename' is omitted
  * `clear` : delete all content in the playlist
  * `save` : save the current playlist in a new playlist in database
+ * `load` : load one saved playlist in the current playlist (the old current playlist is removed)

 Exemple :